-Shortly after helping to (mis)launch Shell's Arctic drill rig, we decided to help Shell with their profoundly misguided "Let's Go" ad campaign—the public-relations part of their failed push to drill in the Arctic—by inviting the public to join in.
+In 2012, as part of helping Shell to (mis)launch their Arctic drill rig, we decided to "help" Shell with their "Let's Go" ad campaign too. ("Let's Go" was Shell's profoundly misguided overall advertising slogan, that we thought perfect for "promoting" their ultimately failed push to drill in the Arctic.)

-Meanwhile a twitterbot spread the ads online.
-And although the campaign was very quickly unmasked as fake—as intended—the ads were up to stay, so that even today an image search on "Shell Let's Go" or even just "Shell ad campaign" is dominated by the hilarious creations of people fed up and disgusted with Shell's definition of business as usual.
+Finally, a few months later, Shell's real-life Arctic drilling ground to a halt due partly to greedy incompetence and partly to public outrage (aka "an unpredictable federal regulatory environment").
+And though the media had fully exposed our campaign—twice!—the fake ads were up to stay... so that even today an image search on "Shell Let's Go" or even just "Shell ad campaign" is dominated by the hilarious creations of people fed up and disgusted with Shell's definition of business as usual.

 2020 postscript: The story of how we tried to replicate this effect in 2020 may show the terrifying difference between before-Trump and after-Trump times.
 Yet another reason that when fascism threatens, it's time to get serious.